Camp Half-Blood Chronicles: The Lightning Thief

-2018 Interactive theatre performance touring UK Theatres, Schools, and literacy festivals.
-Following permission from Rick Riordan and Puffin books, the show was designed by Pushforward to encourage a love of reading and English literature.
-The show features stars such as UK actor Paul Andrew Goldsmith as Hermes.

 Video games

 Percy Jackson and the Olympians: The Lightning Thief

 The Percy Jackson video game was created by Activision for the Nintendo DS and was released on February 9, 2010.
-The game was based mostly on the movie and featured players that were neither in the book nor the movie.
+The game was based mostly on the film and featured players that were neither in the book nor the movie.

 Television series

-Percy Jackson and the Olympians is a 2023 fantasy television series.
-The first season is based on the first novel in the series, The Lightning Thief.
-It stars Walker Scobell as Percy Jackson alongside an ensemble cast that includes Leah Sava Jeffries, Aryan Simhadri, Virginia Kull, Glynn Turman, Charlie Bushnell, Adam Copeland, Jason Mantzoukas, Jessica Parker Kennedy, Suzanne Cryer, Toby Stephens and Lance Reddick.
-It premiered on Disney+ on December 19, 2023.
-On February 7, 2024, the series was renewed for a second season by Disney+ which will be based on the second novel in the series, The Sea of Monsters.
+Percy Jackson and the Olympians is an American fantasy television series created by Rick Riordan and Jonathan E. Steinberg for Disney+.
+It stars Walker Scobell as Percy Jackson alongside an ensemble cast that includes Leah Sava Jeffries, Aryan Simhadri, Virginia Kull, Glynn Turman, Charlie Bushnell, Adam Copeland, Jason Mantzoukas, Jessica Parker Kennedy, Suzanne Cryer, Toby Stephens, Daniel Diemer, Dior Goodjohn and Lance Reddick.

+The first season adapts The Lightning Thief and premiered on December 19, 2023, running for 8 episodes and concluding on January 30, 2024.
+The series was renewed in February 2024 for a second season, adapting The Sea of Monsters, which premiered on December 10, 2025.
+In March 2025, it was renewed for a third season, adapting The Titan’s Curse, set to premiere in 2026.